haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 She wondered a little what this girl would do if one slapped her in the face.

-She was a round, rosy, good-natured looking creature, but she had a sturdy way which made Mistress Mary wonder if she might not even slap back—if the person who slapped her was only a little girl.
+She was a round, rosy, good-natured looking creature,

+but she had a sturdy way which made Mistress Mary wonder if she might not even slap back if the person who slapped her was only a little girl.

 “You are a strange servant,” she said from her pillows, rather haughtily.